-Impulsa Tu Empresa
+Impulsa tu Empresa

-Supported by the Argidius Foundation, Impulsa Tu Empresa aims to help more than 800 small and growing businesses boost their growth.
-Through mentoring, business training and business plan competitions, the program aims to increase sales by $13 million and generate 750 new jobs in Guatemala, Honduras, Nicaragua and Burkina Faso.
+Impulsa Tu Empresa aims to help small and growing businesses boost their growth through mentoring and business training.
+Since its launch in 2012, the program has increased the sales of over 1,000 businesses by $38 million and generated 1,400 new jobs in Guatemala, Honduras, El Salvador, Nicaragua and Burkina Faso.

 In developed countries, small and growing businesses (SGBs) contribute to more than half of gross domestic product and 57 percent of total employment; but in most cases in the developing world, SGBs account for only 16 percent of GDP and 18 percent of total employment.
 Entrepreneurs in the developing world have fewer models to emulate and face more obstacles than their counterparts in developed countries.
 For instance, SGBs often struggle with access to capital because they are considered too large for microfinance and too small for bank loans.

-As proven sources of jobs, income opportunities and key products and services, small and growing businesses can be engines of economic growth in their communities.
-By delivering the tools, information and connections that SGBs need to overcome challenges, TechnoServe can fuel growth and unlock new opportunities for poor communities across the developing world.
+As proven sources of jobs, income opportunities, and key products and services, small and growing businesses can be engines of economic growth in their communities.
+By delivering the tools, information, and connections that SGBs need to overcome challenges, TechnoServe can fuel growth and unlock new opportunities for poor communities across the developing world.

-Founded in 1966, the Argidius Foundation works to catalyze economic growth in West Africa, Central America and Eastern Europe by providing financial support for projects focusing on employment creation for low income populations.
+Founded in 1966, the Argidius Foundation works to catalyze economic growth in West Africa, Central America, and Eastern Europe by providing financial support for projects focusing on employment creation for low income populations.